PAIR-code/lit/documentation/ui_guide.md

 datapoints are stored in the automatically-created **"Favorites"** slice, accessible in the slice controls.
-If only a single datapoint is selected, then the left and right arrow buttons in this toolbar allow cycling of the selected datapoint through the loaded datatset.
+If only a single datapoint is selected, then the left and right arrow buttons in this toolbar allow cycling of the selected datapoint through the loaded dataset.
 If the current selection is a set of datapoints, then the left and right arrow buttons control which of those datapoints is the primary selected datapoint, cycling through the datapoints in the current selection.
 A **"random"** button between the arrows allows selection